-NESA Reference: https://curriculum.nsw.edu.au/ace-rules/ace3/course-entries
+NESA Reference: https://curriculum.nsw.edu.au/ace-rules/ace3/course-entries#acerule=n3-4 course changes

 Students will be entered in courses early in Year 11 and be required to check and sign a Confirmation of Entry Report.
 Typically, the College prints these once for Year 11 students and twice for Year 12 students.
 If a student changes courses, a new Confirmation of Entry is produced for checking and signing.
 These are retained as hard copies in student files and also uploaded to each student's Compass profile.